iainctduncan/papers/source/goals.rst

 and favouring the linguistic tradeoffs appropriate for the solo developer who is likely to be able to hold the entire program in one brain.

-5) Be usable in conjunction with modern, commercial tools
+Be usable in conjunction with modern, commercial tools
 ----------------------------------------------------------------------------------------------------
 A problem with many of the existing computer music DSLs is that they were designed with the expectation that the user would be using only (or principally) the lanugage in question - that in effect, the DSL would always get to "be the boss".
-For example, Common Music enables composing in a high-level language (Scheme), but to be used in real-time, this Scheme code must be run from the Grace host application, where it uses the Grace scheduler for controlling event times (Taube, 2009, 451).
+For example, Common Music enables composing in a high-level language (Scheme), but to be used in real-time, this Scheme code must be run from the Grace host application, where it uses the Grace scheduler for controlling event times (CTN: Taube 2009, 451).
-.. citation (Taube, 2009)
 Thus combining music coming from Common Music with musical elements coming from a commercial sequencing program such as Ableton Live is not terribly practical if one wants tight synchronization and the "clock-boss" to be Ableton Live.
 As commercial music software becomes more and more sophisticated, especially in the areas of sound design